Polls on Topical Issues

 For further information, including economic data on other countries, see the complete study in Consensus Forecasts – G7 and Western Europe, February 2020.

 Consensus forecasts are mean averages of individual panellists’ predictions of the performance of various indicators over a given time.
 However, most forecasters would also attach some probability to various – perhaps radically different – outcomes or scenarios.
 These probabilities provide a wider assessment of the risk attached to the consensus and are based on estimates of unexpected or extreme movements in key variables, such as exchange rates or commodity prices.
 These and other factors could alter a central forecast.
-Every year in January, we ask our panellists to supplement their central forecasts for GDP growth and inflation for the year ahead with a set of probabilities of the outcomes falling within specified ranges shown in the tables.
-The ranges differ from country to country and from variable to variable, but were chosen so that the central range (the middle column in the tables and charts) generally encompassed the consensus forecast from last month’s survey.
+Every year in January, we ask our panellists to supplement their central forecasts for GDP growth and inflation for the year ahead with a set of probabilities of outcomes falling within specified ranges.
+The ranges differ across countries and variables, but were chosen so that the central range generally encompasses the consensus forecast from the December 2020 survey.

-For further information, including economic data on other countries, see the complete study in Consensus Forecasts – G7 and Western Europe, January 2017.
+For further information, including economic data on other countries, please enquire about the Consensus Forecasts – G7 and Western Europe publication from January 2021.